• Skip to primary navigation

 Notes

-Make ahead: cinnamon rolls can be prepared, cut, and placed in the baking dish, and kept covered in the fridge for up to two days.
-When ready to bake, let them warm to room temperature for 20 - 30 minutes, then bake and frost following the recipe.
+You can prep the cinnamon rolls in advance by assembling and cutting them, then placing them in the baking dish.
+Cover and refrigerate for up to 2 days.
+When ready to bake, let them sit at room temperature for 20–30 minutes, then bake and frost as directed.

 Nutrition